edouardpoitras/osm-geo-mapper/README.md

 ## Library

-See the tests/ folder for example usage, but it boils down to the following functions:
+See the tests/ folder for example usage, but it boils down to the following OSMGeoMapper methods:

+    use osm_geo_mapper::interface::{ OSMGeoMapper, Location };

-    pub fn address_to_mapper(address: String, radius: Option<u32>) -> Result<operations::Mapper, Box<dyn std::error::Error>>
+    OSMGeoMapper::from_address(address: String, radius: Option<u32>) -> Result<OSMGeoMapper, Box<dyn std::error::Error>>

-`address_to_mapper` takes an address string and optionally a radius (in 100,000th of a degree, or roughly a meter) and returns a Mapper object.
+`OSMGeoMapper::from_address` takes an address string and optionally a radius (in 100,000th of a degree, or roughly a meter) and returns an OSMGeoMapper object.

-    pub fn lat_lon_to_mapper(latitude: f64, longitude: f64, radius: Option<u32>) -> Result<operations::Mapper, Box<dyn std::error::Error>>
+    OSMGeoMapper::from_lat_lon(latitude: f64, longitude: f64, radius: Option<u32>) -> Result<OSMGeoMapper, Box<dyn std::error::Error>>

-`lat_lon_to_mapper` does the same thing as above except it takes a latitude and longitude instead of an address.
+`OSMGeoMapper::from_lat_lon` does the same thing as above except it takes a latitude and longitude instead of an address.

-    pub fn geojson_file_to_mapper(geojson_file: String, location: Option<operations::Location>) -> Result<operations::Mapper, Box<dyn std::error::Error>>
+    OSMGeoMapper::from_geojson_file(geojson_file: String, location: Option<Location>) -> Result<OSMGeoMapper, Box<dyn std::error::Error>>

-`geojson_file_to_mapper` takes a geojson file path directly and also returns a Mapper object.
+`OSMGeoMapper::from_geojson_file` takes a geojson file path directly and also returns a OSMGeoMapper object.
 The `location` optional parameter is not useful yet.

-The `Mapper` type is defined as follows:
+The `OSMGeoMapper` type is defined as follows:

-    pub struct Mapper {
+    pub struct OSMGeoMapper {
         pub data_structure: Arc<RwLock<HashMap<geo_types::Coordinate<i32>, Arc<GeoTile>>>>,
         pub coordinates: geo_types::Coordinate<i32>,
         pub radius: u32